theupdateframework/python-tuf/docs/tuf-rfc.md

 # Key Management and Migration

-All keys, except those for the timestamp and mirrors roles, should be stored securely offline (e.g. encrypted and on a separate machine, in special-purpose hardware, etc.).
-This document does not prescribe how keys should be encrypted and stored, and so it is left to implementers of this document to decide how best to secure them.
+All keys, except those for the timestamp and mirrors roles, SHOULD be stored securely offline.
+These keys MAY be encrypted and on a separate machine or in special-purpose hardware.

-To replace a compromised root key or any other top-level role key, the root role signs a new root.json file that lists the updated trusted keys for the role.
-When replacing root keys, an application will sign the new root.json file with both the new and old root keys.
-Any time such a change is required, the root.json file is versioned and accessible by version number, e.g., 3.root.json.
-Clients update the set of trusted root keys by requesting the current root.json and all previous root.json versions, until one is found that has been signed by a threshold of keys that the client already trusts.
-This is to ensure that outdated clients remain able to update, without requiring all previous root keys to be kept to sign new root.json metadata.
+To replace a compromised root key or any other top-level role key, the root role generates and signs new root metadata that lists the updated trusted keys for the role.

-In the event that the keys being updated are root keys, it is important to note that the new root.json must at least be signed by the keys listed as root keys in the previous version of root.json, up to the threshold listed for root in the previous version of root.json.
-If this is not the case, clients will (correctly) not validate the new root.json file.
-For example, if there is a 1.root.json that has threshold 2 and a 2.root.json that has threshold 3, 2.root.json MUST be signed by at least 2 keys defined in 1.root.json and at least 3 keys defined in 2.root.json.
-See step 1 in Section 5.1 for more details.
+When replacing root keys, the root will sign the new root metadata with both the new and old root keys.
+The threshold of root role in both the old and new root metadata MUST be met.
+All versions of the root metadata MUST be made available to clients at the path `X.root.json` where `X` is the root version number.

-To replace a delegated developer key, the role that delegated to that key just replaces that key with another in the signed metadata where the delegation is done.
+To replace keys in targets delegations, the role that delegated to the sub-role MUST replace keys in that role with all or partially new keys in the signed metadata.
+For example, if Role A delegates to Role B, and Role B has keys X and Y, and if Role B would like to revoke X and replace it with Z, then Role A signs metadata assigning keys Y and Z to Role B.

 # Consistent Snapshots